jolivaresc/simple_perceptron/README.md

 # Display

-Plotting the outputs of the logical gate and the line that represents the decision boundary.
+Plots the outputs of the logical gate and the line that represents the decision boundary.
 The triangles represent a 0 & the circles a 1.